-It’s safe to say 2019 has been a busy one for Digital ID.
-It’s been defined by further expansion, new partnerships and of course the increasing importance of sustainability; not just for us, but for our industry as a whole.
+2019 has been a busy one for Digital ID.
+Defined by expansion, new partnerships and the increasing importance of sustainability; not just for us, but for our industry as a whole.

 We’ve got plenty of exciting new projects planned for 2020 too but, before we get ahead of ourselves, here’s five of our biggest developments of the last 12 months.